 “Each day in the plasma center, I arrive on the donor floor and immediately gather my supplies, including gloves, hemostats, tape and iodine or alcohol, and report to my supervisor,” Ewell explained.
 “Some days I am assigned to my own bay of donors to stick, other days I’ll travel to all bays to stick donors alongside other Phlebotomists.
 This ‘team approach’ is known as ‘snaking.’”

 Today is a great time to consider entering a career as a Phlebotomy Technician!
 Why?
-From 2016 to 2026, employment of Phlebotomists is projected to grow 25 percent.
+Over the next decade, employment of Phlebotomists is projected to grow 23 percent.
 This rate is much faster than the average for most occupations.
-This growth stems from an increased need for bloodwork to be performed in a variety of healthcare settings.
+This growth stems from an increased need for blood work to be performed in a variety of healthcare settings.
 Additionally, blood donations are also in great demand, therefore Specialists of Phlebotomy are needed to perform the collections.

 “I believe the earning potential in this career is above average.
 At least in my case I have been very fortunate salary-wise,” Ewell noted.
 “When you’re a new grad with no experience, your starting salary will be closer to $12.75 to $14 an hour, depending on the facility you work in and the location or state.
 As you climb the ladder, of course you’ll make more.”

-As of 2016, the median annual wage for Phlebotomy Technicians was $32,710, whereas the highest 10 percent earned more than $46,850 and the lowest 10 percent earned less than $23,330.
+The median annual wage for Phlebotomy Technicians was $35,510, whereas the highest 10 percent earned more than $49,750 and the lowest 10 percent earned less than $26,000.
 Additionally, the highest paying facility was outpatient care centers, followed closely by medical and diagnostic laboratories and the ambulatory healthcare services, the offices of Physicians and state, local and private hospitals.
 Top paying states within this occupation are California, Alaska, District of Columbia, Rhode Island and Connecticut.

 “I was fortunate to start out on the higher end of the pay spectrum, but I also have management experience from another career field,” Ewell added.
 “Too often my classmates and I heard about new grads turning down positions because the salary wasn’t around $19 an hour, which I thought was unfortunate.
 Sometimes you may have to take what is offered to get your foot in the door.”